The mofo guide to | Riesling

 What temperature should I serve a riesling at?

-Because of that naturally high acidity, riesling is best chilled to 7-10ºC (around 45 minutes in the fridge before you plan to drink it).
+Because of that naturally high acidity, riesling is best chilled to 7-10ºC (at least a couple of hours in the fridge before you plan to drink it).
 That way you’ll get the best of the aromatics and make the most of the refreshing acidity.

 What foods pair with a riesling?